Build SEO Silos That Dominate SERPs

 Mistake 4: Stuffing Exact-Match Anchors Everywhere

-Descriptive anchors are useful, but repeating the same exact phrase unnaturally across dozens of links can look manipulative and hurt readability.
+Descriptive anchors are useful, but repeating the same phrase unnaturally across dozens of links can look manipulative and hurt readability.

 Mistake 5: Ignoring User Experience